ExpressionEngine/ExpressionEngine-User-Guide/docs/member/member-roles-tags.md

 ## `{exp:member:roles}`

-The `{exp:member:roles}` tag allows you to display all groups that the member belongs to.
+The `{exp:member:roles}` tag allows you to display all roles that the member belongs to.

     {exp:member:roles}
       <p>{name} ({role_id}{if is_primary_role}, Primary Role{/if})</p>